muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ## Const Object

-> Defination
+### Defination
-Tese are `objects` of class which allow only memory reading.It simply means we can not change any `data member` of class either const or non-const `data member`.
+> Tese are `objects` of class which allow only memory reading.It simply means we can not change any `data member` of class either const or non-const `data member`.

-> Mote
+### Note
-const objects give their `refrence` to only const member functions/behaviours.
+> const objects give their `refrence` to only const member functions/behaviours.

 <p align="center">
     <img src="/Some%20extra%20concepts/codeSnaps/const_obj.png" style="height: 70vh; padding-left: 50vh;">